ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    and the representation of digits in latent space colored according to their digit labels (right).

-Like all autoencoders, the variational autoencoder are primarily used for unsupervised learning of hidden representations.
+Like all autoencoders, the variational autoencoder is primarily used for unsupervised learning of hidden representations.
-However, variational autoencoders are fundamentally different to your standard neural network-based autoencoder in that they tackle the problem with a probabilistic approach: by specifying distributions over the observed and latent variables, and approximating the intractable posterior over the latter using variational inference with an *inference network* [#inference1]_ [#inference2]_.
+However, they are fundamentally different to your usual neural network-based autoencoder in that they approach the problem from a probabilistic perspective: by specifying a joint distribution over the observed and latent variables, and approximating the intractable posterior conditional density over latent variables with variational inference, using an *inference network* [#inference1]_ [#inference2]_ or more classically, a *recognition model* [#dayan1995]_ to amortize the cost of inference.

 ..
 TEASER_END